 Years ago, I volunteered at a therapeutic riding center.
-I later became a NARHA certified instructor and then went to work at the center as a staff member.
+I later became a NARHA certified instructor (NARHA has since changed its name to PATH International- Professional Association of Therapeutic Horsemanship).
+I eventually worked at the center as a staff member.
 My experiences there gave me lots of exposure to folks with sensory differences.
 It made me think about the varied ways that many different kinds of people experience the world.

 If you are sighted, you absorb a tremendous amount of information through your eyes.
 It is easy to forget that there are other senses that can give us “insight” into the world around us.